 2. Proposal for control measures

-In view of the above it is proposed that the current prescribed ASF controlled area rather be amended to specified control measures based on the pig farming enterprise:
+In view of the above it is proposed that the current prescribed ASF controlled area and measures be amended in a consultative process to address the concerns raised and support the objectives of this strategy.